 Do not begin program activity until on or after the start date on the courtesy appointment or other appointment entered OMNI.

 Check in at the Center for Global Engagement within 7 days of arriving in the US, so that immigration record can be validated in the federal immigration database as required.

 Attend Visiting Scholar orientation (notification of time and dates will be sent to VS by CGE).

-Complete any required Environmental Health and Safety training as outlined in the Visiting Scholar/Researcher Agreement before beginning activities.
+Complete any required Environmental Health and Safety training as outlined in the Visiting Scholar/Researcher Agreement submitted as part of the RAMP Export Control approval process before beginning activities.

 Do not continue activities at FSU beyond end date on DS-2019.